 Though Johnny does acknowledge that he knows what he's doing is a sin, so whether he actually fell for it or he was just confident in his abilities is up for debate.

 "The boy said, 'My name's Johnny and it might be a sin/ But I'm gonna take your bet/ you're gonna regret/ 'cause I'm the best that's ever been!'"

 A sequel balled: "The Devil Comes Back To Georgia" also made by the Charlie Daniels band tells of how ten years after the Fiddle Duel, the Devil challenges Fiddle Player Johnny, now a family man and father, to a rematch.
 Seething from his defeat years before, the devil tells Johnny that his pride will be his downfall and takes the Golden Fiddle away as Johnny is tuning it, though the Fiddle player still has his old fiddle in his woodshed.
 After getting warmed up on his old fiddle due to having not been playing since the birth of his son, Johnny and the Devil duel once again.
 Its not exactly clear at the end, but from the sounds of things, Johnny kicked the Devil's ass... again.

-Then of course there is the Trope Namer itself, which is Lordi's song The Devil Is A Loser, as quoted above.
+Then of course there is the Trope Namer itself, which is Lordi's song The Devil Is A Loser.
 The song ridicules someone for making a Deal with the Devil... because they were stupid enough to make a deal with someone that pathetic.

 The song "War is my Destiny" by rapper Ill Bill describes the fallen angels who served Satan during the rebellion as promptly dethroning him after they were cast from Heaven for his failure to deliver on his promises.
 A new Devil is crowned in his place.
 Satan later manages to somewhat redeem himself in their eyes after the Biblical Flood by coming up with a plan to corrupt mankind by manipulating them through the word of God.